-Permits have been issued for the construction of a three-story, three-unit building at 727 North 39th Street in Mantua, West Philadelphia.
-The structure will replace a vacant lot on the east side of the block between Olive Street and Aspen Street, and will feature a cellar, a second-story rear deck, and full sprinkling.
-The building’s footprint will span 984 square feet.
-Permits list 727 N 39th Street LLC as the owner, Maher Abdelaal as the design professional, and Kumas Homes LLC as the contractor.
+Permits have been issued for the construction of a three-story, three-unit building at 883 Belmont Avenue in Belmont, West Philadelphia.
+The structure will rise at a mostly vacant lot on the east side of the block between Lancaster Avenue and Westminster Avenue.
+The wood-framed structure will span a 1,216-square-foot footprint, contain 2,736 square feet of interior space, and feature full sprinkling.
+Permits list DMB Investment LLC as the owner, Scott Woodruff as the architect, and Aimes LLC as the contractor.

 Permits have been issued at the site of Broad and Washington at 1001 South Broad Street in Hawthorne, at a massive plot of land situated at one of the busiest intersections in South Philadelphia.
 Upon completion, the structure will rise 15 stories.
 Multiple commercial spaces will be situated at the ground floor, fronting both Broad Street and Washington Avenue.
 The upper floors will hold a whopping 1,111 residential units.
 In total, the complex will hold 1,516,218 square feet of space and cost nearly $306 million to build.

 Over the past few months, YIMBY has shared multiple publications on the PSFS Building covering its history and the process of the skyscraper’s design stage.
 The building is located at 1200 Market Street in Market East, Center City.
 Depending on the design, the structure may have ended up looking very differently if one of the past iterations went through.
 The building was designed by George Howe and William Edmond Lescaze, who originally weren’t partnered when George Howe created the first design.
 In this feature, Philadelphia YIMBY presents massing renderings of the PSFS Building when the design was nearly finalized, yet still unfinished.